OutSystems/docs-product/src/ref/apis/intro.md

 ---|---|---
 [BPT API](auto/bpt-api.final.md) | Referenced extension | Provides functionality to manage processes and activities.
 [Processes API](processes-api.md) | Referenced system module | Allows you to get information from the OutSystems data model to customize and extend the design of your processes.
-[EPA TaskBox API](auto/epa-taskbox-api.final.md) | Referenced module | Provides access to the BPT taskbox, allowing you to extend its functionality according to your specifications.

 ## Charts